jcmoraisjr/haproxy-ingress/README.md

 Global configmap options:

 * `config-global`: Add configuration snippet to the end of the global section.
+* `config-defaults`: Add configuration snippet to the end of the defaults section.
 * `config-frontend`: Add configuration snippet to all frontend sections.

 Annotation option: